A new method for measuring angle-resolved phases in photoemission: Introduction

 The second technique for measuring photoemission delays, RABBITT, is interferometric: it uses a train of attosecond pulses dressed by a phase-locked IR pulse~\cite{Paul2001}.
+In the RABBITT technique, the phase difference between a pair of two-photon pathways whose final energy is separated by multiples of an infrared photon energy is extracted.
+The extracted value is related to the phase difference of the two-photon ionization amplitudes at the pair of energies.
+For two energy points separated by twice the IR photon energy, the phase difference divided by twice the IR photon energy can be regarded as a finite difference approximation to the energy derivative of phase of the two-photon ionization amplitude.
 The pulse duration requirements are relaxed: for example, pulse trains and IR pulses of 30 fs duration may be used~\cite{Guenot2012}.
 Usually the IR pulse is the fundamental of the odd harmonics in the pulse train, although \textcite{Loriot2017} reported a variant using the second harmonic.
-Recent work on phase retrieval includes methods based on photo-recombination~\cite{Azoury2019, Azoury2019a}, two-color, two-photon ionization via a resonance~\cite{Villeneuve2017}, and a proposal to use successive harmonics of circularly polarized light~\cite{Donsa2019}. \textcite{Pazourek2015} labelled streaking techniques ``classical clocks'', as they depend only on classical fields, and interferometric methods ``quantum clocks'' as they depend on the wave nature of matter and light.
+Recent work on phase retrieval includes methods based on photo-recombination~\cite{Azoury2019, Azoury2019a}, two-color, two-photon ionization via a resonance~\cite{Villeneuve2017}, and a proposal to use successive harmonics of circularly polarized light~\cite{Donsa2019}.

-Streaking, RABBITT, and the other techniques mentioned above depend on the extreme temporal precision with which an IR pulse can be synchronized with a short-wavelength pulse or pulse train, generated by conversion of part of the light from the same source as the IR.
-The IR field generally perturbs the results of all these methods, necessitating corrections during analysis, and use of a sufficiently low IR power.
-These corrections are termed the Coulomb-laser coupling shift for streaking, and continuum-continuum coupling shift for RABBITT~\cite{Pazourek2015}.
-To date, all such corrections have been made using theoretical calculations, and no measurements are available to test their accuracy, although recently a method has been proposed to measure the continuum-continuum shift \cite{Harth2019}.
-With few exceptions~\cite{Ossiander2018}, measurements are of relative time delays, for example emission from two different levels of the same atom~\cite{Klunder2011}, or from two different targets measured simultaneously~\cite{Guenot2014} or sequentially~\cite{Palatchi2014}.